cxw620/rust-polyglot/src/safety.md

 use the [`TryFrom` implementations](https://doc.rust-lang.org/std/convert/trait.TryFrom.html#implementors) via [`TryInto::try_into()`](https://doc.rust-lang.org/std/convert/trait.TryInto.html).
-For conversions expected to be infallible, using `From` or [`num::cast`](https://docs.rs/num/latest/num/cast/index.html) will avoid accidentally writing a lossy raw `as` operation.
+For conversions expected to be infallible, using `From` or [`num::cast`](https://docs.rs/num/latest/num/cast/index.html) will avoid accidentally writing a lossy raw `as` operation:

 {{#include conversions-table.html}}